evmns/evmns-contracts/README.md

 ### TestRegistrar

-Implementation of the `.test` registrar facilitates easy testing of EVMNS on the Ethereum test networks.
+Implementation of the `.test` registrar facilitates easy testing of EVMNS on the EVM test networks.
 Currently deployed on Ropsten network, it provides functionality to instantly claim a domain for test purposes, which expires 28 days after it was claimed.

-## EthRegistrar
+## EVMRegistrar

 Implements an [EVMNS](https://evmns.space/) registrar intended for the .evm TLD.